A complete guide to VBT training devices and barbell velocity tracker apps [2025 UPDATE]

 Metric VBT

-Metric VBT is a barbell velocity tracking app that uses a custom built and patented computer vision system to accurately track a range of barbell and trapbar exercises at 60fps with HD video from a range of phone positions.
+Metric VBT is a barbell velocity tracking app that uses a custom built and patented fully-automatic computer vision system to accurately track a range of barbell and trapbar exercises at 60fps with HD video from a range of phone positions.
+Recording sets requires no manual tracking target selection and is done in real time, with only minor post processing time to ensure accuracy.
+Video can also be imported from your camera roll.
 The app provides velocity, range of motion, tempo and power data, bar path directly embedded into video playback, real-time audible velocity and fatigue feedback, detailed analysis and progress tracking, estimated 1RM, load velocity profiling, video storage/sharing, and a full workout builder to log your training with a Pro or Teams subscription.
 Metric tracks velocity on over 60 barbell lifts and variations along with the ability to create your own custom lifts.

 Website: www.metric.coach ↗︎

-Price: Metric VBT is free to use with unlimited sets with a basic account, Advanced features are available for $99.99 on an annual plan with a Pro membership.
-Coach plans also available with Metric for Teams.
+Price: Metric VBT is free to use with unlimited sets with a basic account, Metric Pro provides more features, video storage and is available for $64.99 USD on an annual plan.
+Family and Coach plans are also available directly in the app.

-Equipment: iPhone X or newer, running iOS 16.4 and newer.
+Equipment: iPhone 11 or newer, running iOS 17.1 and newer.
 Tripod or stable object to position your phone for recording.
 Also supports newer iPad models.

 My Jump Lab